Highest-Paid Players in NBA History

 As NBA television revenues and licensing deals skyrocketed in the 1980s and 1990s, so did the salaries of its players.
 By the 1998-99 season, for the first time, all of the top 10 salaries in the NBA were at least $10 million per year.
-By 2016-17, all of the top 10 highest-paid players were at $20 million per year.
-And by 2018-19, that number had hopped up to $30 million.
+By 2016-17, all of the top 10 highest-paid players were all at $20 million per year.
+By 2018-19, that number had hopped up to $30 million, and in 2023-24, an NBA player will make $50 million in a single season for the first time.

-Money changed the game, and the biggest ballers in the NBA became able to tap into "generational wealth" with just their playing contracts.
-The rest is basketball history.
+Money changed the game, and the biggest ballers in the NBA became able to tap into “generational wealth” with just the money from their playing contracts alone.

 These are the highest-paid NBA players of all time, based on what they earned on the court.